 However, keep in mind that such people will often be reluctant to point out genuine issues with your website through fear of offending you.

 If you feel that’s the case, consider hiring a freelancer to do a manual video audit.

 These aren’t usually too expensive, and the insights you get are often worth their weight in gold.

 Did you know that more than 49% of people browse the web via mobile devices?

 That means the majority of your visitors are probably viewing your website on mobile.

-Furthermore, nearly 60% of Google searches get done on mobile—and that’s 2016 data; it’s probably even higher now.
+Furthermore, nearly 60% of Google searches are done on mobile—and that’s 2016 data, it’s probably even higher now.

 Translation: You need a mobile-friendly website, or you’re alienating over half of your visitors.